Shermern/Sudoku/README.md

 If you ever get stuck, use the hints provided!

 How To Run:
-1. Download and unzip the submission file
+1. Download and unzip sudoku.zip
 2. Run main.py

 External Libraries Required: